 We've completed the new relay building in the northern part of the substation.
 We're currently preparing for the construction of the new switchgear building, scheduled to start in fall 2019.

 Barnard Substation is located at the intersection of Gaglardi Way and Como Lake Avenue to the west of Burquitlam area, near the Burnaby and Coquitlam border.

-The first phase construction began September 2017.
+The first phase of construction began September 2017.
 This work was completed on the northern section of the substation.
-The civil construction for relay building began September 2017 and is scheduled to complete around February 2018.
+The civil construction for relay building began September 2017 and was completed March 2018.

 |Site preparation||Summer 2017|

 |Relay building construction||September 2017 to February 2018|

 |Equipment installation and electrical work||April 2018 to February 2019|